openmrs/openmrs-esm-core/README.md

 :wave:	New to our project?
-Be sure to review the [OpenMRS 3 Frontend Developer Documentation](https://openmrs.github.io/openmrs-esm-core/#/).
-You may find the [Map of the Project](https://openmrs.github.io/openmrs-esm-core/#/main/map) especially helpful.
+Be sure to review the [OpenMRS 3 Frontend Developer Documentation](https://o3-docs.openmrs.org/).
+You may find the [Introduction](https://o3-docs.openmrs.org/docs/introduction) especially helpful.

 Also see the [API documentation](./packages/framework/esm-framework/docs/API.md)